 In October 1917, the Oregon acted as an escort ship to the transports that took soldiers to Siberia during the Bolshevik Revolution.
 After the failure of the “Siberian Adventure,” the Oregon returned to the United States where it was out of commission again.
 This time two thirds of the crew was affected by the 1919 Influenza.

 The USS Oregon, under command of William T. Tarrant, visited Portland Oregon officially one more time.
-This time during the it’s Victory Liberty Cruise in April and May 1919.
+This time during the Victory Liberty Cruise in April and May 1919.
 This cruise was a fund raising drive meant to pay off lingering debt from the first World War.

 In August 21 of the same year, President Woodrow Wilson and Secretary of the Navy Josephus Daniels, welcomed the Pacific Fleet home on the deck of the USS Oregon.
 But the reprieve was only temporary, she was decommissioned for the last time on October 4th, 1919.